 Michael Williams is a former resident and now a regular visitor to Lundy who has written about its history and published guidebooks about the island.
 He is currently Honorary Secretary of the Lundy Field Society and the Lundy Island Society of Change Ringers.
 He works at Cambridge University Library.

 Jeremy Dunn is the project manager, a role which is funded by the Heritage Lottery Fund.
 He oversees the implementation of the restoration project on behalf of the Steering Group and the PCC.
 He is Senior Associate Director of Ward Williams and has previously project managed other projects in the south west including the HLF funded National Maritime Museum in Falmouth.

 The PCC (Parochial Church Council) is the legally recognised executive committee of the parish of Lundy and is elected from the congregation and members of the church electoral roll.
 The PCC has responsibility for the financial affairs and maintenance of the church which includes overseeing the Steering Group (although the membership of both have some overlap).

-Members of the PCC are: Revd Brenda Jacobs (Chair), Andrew Wilby (Churchwarden), Shelley Sherman (Assistant Churchwarden), Michael Williams (Secretary), Nigel Price (Treasurer), Andrew Cleave, Alan Rowland, Andrea Worley, Stephen Worley, Revd Chris Baillie (co-opted), Derek Green (co-opted).
+Members of the PCC are: Revd Jane Skinner (Chair), Andrew Wilby (Churchwarden), Shelley Sherman (Churchwarden), Michael Williams (Secretary), Nigel Price (Treasurer), Andrew Cleave, Alan Rowland, Andrea Worley, Stephen Worley, Richard Breese, Revd Chris Baillie (co-opted), Derek Green (co-opted).